 We are deeply sorry for your loss - the staff at McCauley Funeral Home

-Thoughts and condolences maybe sent to the funeral home website www.mccauleyfuneral.com.
+Arrangements by the McCauley Funeral Home privileged to serve the valley for more than 120 Years!
+Thoughts and condolences can be sent to the funeral home website www.mccauleyfuneral.com.